top of page

 The worthiness holidays

-Booths/Sukkot, All Saints Day, Thanksgiving Day
+Booths/Sukkot, All Saints Day

 In the SYNC annual cycle, holidays all fit into the big picture of the biblical story, and they follow the Genesis to Revelation sequence from January through December.
 This makes all our current celebrations more meaningful, and, even more importantly, it gives us some great reasons for additional annual parties.